Indonesia–Uzbekistan relations: History

-Trade and investment
+Economic relations

 The bilateral trade between Indonesia and Uzbekistan is in the US$10–30 million range.
 It was US$28.27 million in 2007 and US$13.75 million in 2008.
 Uzbekistan export to Indonesia consists of services, electrical equipment, cotton, wool and felt.
 While Indonesian export to Uzbekistan includes cocoa, tea, tobacco, animal and vegetable oil, rubber tire, tire cases, cotton fabrics, woven tulle, lace, embroidery, ribbon, trimmings and other small wares.

 Culture

 In 2001, the Center for Indonesian Study of was established in Samarkand, that annually trained more than 20 students.
 Indonesian language and culture is also taught in Samarkand State Institute of World Languages.
 The cultural exchanges between two nations often took place to promote closer relations.
 On May 1, 2013, The Indonesia-Uzbekistan Cultural Performance was staged in Conservatory Hall of Tashkent, featuring Indonesian dances performed by Uzbek dancers and also musical performance of Surya Vista Orchestra that played Indonesian and Uzbekistan songs.